-- an Open space Masterplan which includes the concept details for the developed parks and the location of seating, exercise and other facilities throughout all parks. - a Shared footpath and cycleway strategy which includes the location of the proposed circulation network. - a Masterplan for Peel Park which includes the layout details of new facilities proposed at Peel Park.
+- an Open space Masterplan which includes the concept details for the developed parks and the location of seating, exercise and other facilities throughout all parks. - a Masterplan for Peel Park which includes the layout details of new facilities proposed at Peel Park. - A Landscape plan for Belmont Park which shows the park and associated fire trial. - A landscape plan for Bell Park which shows the landscape features as built May 2018. - A landscape plan for Yeomans Park which shows proposed landscape features. - A draft landscape plan for Redbank Creek Reserve which shows proposed landscape features.